 “The presence of these bots can affect the dynamics of the political discussion in three tangible ways,” the paper reads.

 “First, influence can be redistributed across suspicious accounts that may be operated with malicious purposes.
 Second, the political conversation can become further polarized.
 Third, spreading of misinformation and unverified information can be enhanced.”

-The accounts are also able to retweet, comment, and even engage in human-like discussions on Twitter.
+These bots, which are often created on Facebook and Instagram, use identical names of real users, along with similar biographical information, and even profile pictures.
+The accounts are also able to retweet, share content, comment, and even engage in human-like discussions on Twitter.

-“If you go back through his timeline, you will see that at around the same time last year, Trump was averaging just a few dozen retweets a day on a typical tweet, and 100 to 200 likes on a tweet,” Bilton wrote.
+“But if you really want to see fake, you have to look at all the accounts that retweet Trump,” Bilton wrote in his Vanity Fair piece.
+“If you go back through his timeline, you will see that at around the same time last year, Trump was averaging just a few dozen retweets a day on a typical tweet, and 100 to 200 likes on a tweet.”

 “So next time he sends a note saying, “Thank you!
 22.4+ million followers!” know that half of the people he is talking about are just figments of Donald Trump’s imagination.
 Perhaps that is fitting amid an election cycle that only he could have dreamed up.”